 It also feels strong enough to take a knock or two in everyday use so it is good enough to throw into a bag complete with AEON 2 inside.

-Click on page 2 for sound impressions and comparisons
+Click on page 2 below for sound impressions and comparisons